acarapenter628/TTS_RoomTokenizer/README.md

 * Import the images into TTS as custom tokens.
 Unfortunately, this must be done one by one.

 * Put all your tokens into a hidden area, drag them out onto the main table when your players get to that room, and scale them to size (+/- keys).

+## Caveats
+* The XCF file must be a single layer when using this script (see issue #4)
+* It is surprisingly difficult to find clear, concise documentation on GIMP scripting, so there is a nonzero amount of cargo cult code with some of the GIMP functions.
+Specific examples are called out in issue #1